 Additionally, as a business, you must register in the same province that issued you the business license.
 There are no restrictions if you apply as an individual.
 However, it is better to check the requirements because provinces like Hebei do not allow non-residents to apply for an ICP license.

-In Shanghai, at the time of application, the domain name must be valid for more than six months.
+In Shanghai, the domain name must be valid for more than six months at the time of application.
 However, in Xinjiang, the requirement is to have the domain name valid for no less than three months.

 An individual is only eligible to apply for an ICP filing in Tianjin, once he has reached the age of 18 years, but in Sichuan, the age requirement is 16 years.